 Warning: Constant WP_CRON_LOCK_TIMEOUT already defined in /htdocs/wp-config.php on line 102

-An oil on canvas, Roxanne by Paul Albert Laurens
+An oil painting on canvas, *Roxane* by Paul Albert Laurens

-An oil on canvas, Roxanne by Paul Albert Laurens
+An oil painting on canvas, *Roxane* by Paul Albert Laurens

 Prix sur demande / prices on request